 -

-Q. Should family members of patients with thyroid cancer (non-medullary) be screened for thyroid nodules?
+Q. Should family members of patients with thyroid cancer (non-medullary) be screened for thyroid nodules? - No recommendation by ATA 2015

 - 5-10% of cases of DTC are familial